anegan-hub/Programming-Scripting/README.md

 This program calculates the approximate square root of a positive number by creating a function called 'sqrt'.
 The formula is based on Newtons Squareroot Method.

-The program runs however the formula is still a working progress as the result is not returning the answer I what.
+The program runs however the formula is still a working progress as the result is not returning the answer I want.
 I have referred to the reference video mentioned below to run the program.

 Reference https://en.wikipedia.org/wiki/Square_root

 Reference https://www.youtube.com/watch?v=tUFzOLDuvaE